gagandeepskylamp/malaria_cell_detection/README.md

 The predictor.ipynb file contains the code to build the k-means and random forest models and compare them with certain metrics.

-# how ,the image is converted to a readable formate
+# method used to convert the images into readable format

 the image is converted to gray scale , gauscian blur is applied , 5 countours are detected and area of 5 coutours are calculated. and stored in a csv file.